sveetch/django-datebook/README.rst

 Day entries can be marked as *vacation*, **vacated days will never be used to calculate the total worked time** for the month and their content is hided if any.

+Also, future days (days that are bigger or equal to the current day) are not used to calculate month totals (worked hours, overtime and vacations).

 Permissions
 ***********